AppsFlyer/aerospike-clj/doc/advanced-async-hooks.md

 By implementing `ClientEvents` 2 hooks are exposed that are called for each API call: `on-success` and `on-failure`.

-Those hooks are called with valuable information that can be used, for example to configure automatic logging, or telemtry on your client.
+Those hooks are called with valuable information that can be used, for example to configure automatic logging, or telemetry on your client.
 Here is an example of a such code, that is reporting useful metrics to [statsd](https://github.com/etsy/statsd).
 So assuming you have some `statsd` namespace tha can connect and report a statsd server, and some `metrics` namespace that is used to properly format the metric names:
 ```clojure
 (ns af-common-rta-aerospike.core
   (:require [aerospike-clj.client :as aero]